Nvidia becomes the most valuable company in the world by 2024

 (Image credit: Companiesmarketcap)

-With virtually every company planning to grab a piece of the AI pie, they still require chips specifically designed for AI training and inference.
-Nvidia’s latest Blackwell-based B100 and B200 GPUs are reportedly out of stock for the next 12 months.
-AI-focused companies like OpenAI, Microsoft, Alphabet, Meta, and more are all in an arms race to get their hands on Nvidia’s latest chips.
+With virtually every company planning to grab a piece of the AI pie, they still require chips specifically designed for training and inference.
+Artificial intelligence.
+Nvidia's latest Blackwell-based B100 and B200 GPUs are reportedly out of stock for the next 12 months.
+AI-focused companies such as OpenAI, Microsoft, Alphabet, Meta, among others, are all in an arms race to get their hands on Nvidia's latest chips.

-AMD’s CDNA3-based GPUs, such as the MI325X, and the upcoming CDNA4-based MI355X, could shake things up a bit.
-For the time being, enterprises might still prefer Nvidia due to its better software stack; however, more competition is beneficial even for multi-trillion-dollar conglomerates.
-The question comes down to large-scale production, as data centers and supercomputers require 10,000 to 100,000 GPUs, so it ultimately depends on whether any of the companies can meet the required demand within the given time.
+Those based on CDNA3 of AMD, such as the MI325X, and the upcoming CDNA4-based MI355X could shake things up a bit.
+For the time being, enterprises may still prefer Nvidia due to their better software stack; however, more competition is beneficial even for multi-trillion-dollar conglomerates.
+The question comes down to large-scale production, as data centers and supercomputers require between 10,000 and 100,000 GPUs, so it ultimately depends on whether any of the companies can meet the required demand within the given time.

 It’s been a busy couple of years not just for Nvidia, but also for its CEO, Jensen Huang, who is about to receive an honorary doctorate in engineering.
 Financially, consumer GPUs seem to be an afterthought for Nvidia, though leaks suggest Nvidia is eyeing a January 2025 reveal for the highly-anticipated RTX 50 series.